nandakishore8991/Demo-Repo/README.md

 # Demo-Repo
-This is a demo repository.
+This is a demo repository for Git &  Github Class.